thegeek-sys/Vault/Class/Multicore/Scheduling in OpenMP.md

 - `auto` → the compiler and/or the run-time system determine the schedule
 - `runtime` → the schedule is determined at run-time

-The `chunksize` is a positive integer
+The `chunksize` is a positive integer and can be omitted.
+When it’s omitted, a `chunksize` of 1 is used

 >[!example]-
 >We want to parallelize this loop